The New Scholar Series has concluded.

 C3 Partners: Bates College, Connecticut College, Middlebury College, Williams College; Columbia University, University of California at Berkeley, University of Chicago, University of Michigan

-Other LADO Schools (eligible for C3 Affiliate status): Amherst College, Berea College, Bowdoin College, Bucknell University, College of the Holy Cross, Davidson College, Denison University, Dickinson College, Furman University, Gettysburg College, Hampshire College, Kenyon College, Lafayette College, Lawrence University, Lewis and Clark College, Oberlin College, Providence College, Reed College, Sarah Lawrence College, Skidmore College, Smith College, St. Olaf College, Trinity College, Union College, Wellesley College, Wesleyan University, Whitman College
+Other LADO Schools (eligible for C3 Affiliate status): Amherst College, Berea College, Bowdoin College, Bucknell University, College of the Holy Cross, Davidson College, Denison University, Dickinson College, Furman University, Gettysburg College, Hampshire College, Kenyon College, Lafayette College, Lawrence University, Lewis and Clark College, Muhlenberg College, Oberlin College, Providence College, Reed College, Sarah Lawrence College, Skidmore College, Smith College, St. Olaf College, Trinity College, Union College, Wellesley College, Wesleyan University, Whitman College

 Summary: C3 seeks to address the challenges of diversity in higher education by building capacity, investing in talented graduate students and faculty from underrepresented groups, and creating and nurturing connections between partners interested in institutional change.
 One of the goals of C3 is to disrupt a negatively-reinforcing cycle whereby colleges fail to recruit and retain faculty members from underrepresented groups.
 This cycle limits an institution’s ability to provide students from underrepresented groups with role models and mentors, which results in fewer minority students aspiring to careers in academia and public service.
+Breaking the cycle can help an institution support pathways to the academy for groups historically underrepresented and underserved, as well as diversify the curricular and co-curricular offerings at the institution.
+In addition to providing more robust mentorship for students from underrepresented groups at predominantly white institutions, breaking the cycle results in more inclusive classrooms and campus spaces for all students.

 The C3 New Scholar Series is a new mechanism to introduce junior scholars (graduate students and recent PhDs) from underrepresented groups to liberal arts colleges and to facilitate the diversification of candidate pools at affiliate LADO schools.
 Affiliate schools may apply for funding to support short-term campus visits of junior scholars from any graduate institution.
 The opportunity to host these visits will be extended to departments and interdisciplinary programs that seek new perspectives on their curricular offerings and pedagogy and that see value in engaging Ph.D. (or other terminal-degree) candidates from underrepresented groups in this pursuit.
 Preference will be given to departments that anticipate making tenure-track hires in the near future.